neilblom/wordlist-writer/docs/Rendering_Pipeline.md

 * check editor.innerHTML for nested spans
 * check project list rendering
 * check master list rendering
+* check cognate window rendering
 * check violations panel rendering

-15. Summary
+18. Summary
 This rendering pipeline document explains how tokens become DOM nodes, how highlight classes are applied, how UI components re-render, and how rendering integrates with the analysis pipeline.
-It merges the original design with updated architecture rules and July 19 fixes.
+It merges the original design with updated architecture rules, dictionary profile system, hybrid cognate window, alphabetical dictionary, and July 19 fixes.
 It is essential for debugging UI update issues and safely extending the rendering system.